-For T2 this is early enough and it allows for good accuracy in tracking.
+For the work with Tango this is early enough and it allows for good accuracy in tracking.

 In A2M Output.room you can hear how the module works and experiment with it.
-For explanations, as usual, go to the "INFO" button in the Room display.
+For explanations, as usual, go to the "INFO" button in the Room view.
 Because they are valid for Tango's entire audio system, the parameters for the Audio To Midi function are globally stored in the